tencentyun/intlcloud-documents/product/计算/云服务器/购买指南/欠费说明_intl.md

 > **Notes:**
 >- When you no longer use a postpaid resource, **please terminate it as soon as possible** to avoid further fee deduction.
->- After the CVM is terminated or reclaimed, the data will be cleared and cannot be recovered.
+>- After the CVM is terminated or reclaimed, data will be cleared and cannot be recovered.
 >- Since your actual resource consumption may change from time to time, some deviation in the balance alert may exist.

 ## Network Billed by Traffic